-- (1) Unless otherwise noted, the business address of each of our shareholders listed is 2121 Avenue of the Stars, Suite 2300, Los Angeles, CA 90067. - (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
+(1) Unless otherwise noted, the business address of each of our shareholders listed is 2121 Avenue of the Stars, Suite 2300, Los Angeles, CA 90067.

+- (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares.
 Such shares will automatically convert into Class A ordinary shares at the time of our initial business combination on a one-for-one basis, subject to adjustment, as described elsewhere herein. - (3) Represents 100% of the founder shares held by the Sponsor.
-Mr. Sagansky has voting and dispositive control over the shares held by the Sponsor. - (4) According to a Schedule 13G filed on February 16, 2016 on behalf of Alyeska Investment Group, L.P. ("AIGLP"), Alyeska Investment Group, LLC, a Delaware limited liability company ("AIG"), Alyeska Fund 2 GP, LLC, a Delaware limited liability company ("AF2") and Anand Perekh, an individual, AIGLP, AIG, AF2 and Mr. Perekh share beneficial ownership over the shares reported.
-The business address for this shareholder is 77 West Wacker Drive, 7th Floor, Chicago, IL 60601.
+Mr. Sagansky has voting and dispositive control over the shares held by the Sponsor. - (4) According to a Form 13F filed on behalf of Wellington Management Group LLP ("WMG"), WMG has beneficial ownership over the shares reported.
+The business address of this shareholder is 280 Congress Street, Boston, MA 02210. - (5) According to a Schedule 13G filed December 31, 2016 on behalf of Alyeska Investment Group, L.P. ("AIGLP"), Alyeska Investment Group, LLC, a Delware limited liability company ("AIG"), Alyeska Fund 2 GP, LLC, a Delaware limited liability company ("AF2") and Anand Perekh, an individual, AIGLP, AIG, AF2, and Mr. Perekh share beneficial ownership over the shares reported.
+The business address for this shareholder is 77 West Wacker Drive, 7th Floor, Chicago, IL, 60601. - (6) According to a Schedule 13G filed December 31, 2016 on behalf of TD Asset Management Inc. ("TDAM"), TDAM has beneficial ownership over the shares reported.
+The business address of this shareholder is Canada Trust Tower, BCE Place, 161 Bay Street, 35th Floor, Toronto, Ontario, M5J 2T2